All about dem Users

 When deleting a User what should happen to their data?
 Should it also be deleted, or just disassociated from them?
 This will depend upon what you want to do.
 For the sake of this tutorial we will delete their Data records.

-Lets register an event listener for deleting event that Eloquent will fire when we are deleting a user.
-Open up App\Providers\EventServiceProvider and adjust like so:
+event that Eloquent will fire when we are deleting a user.
+Open up App\Providers\EventServiceProvider

 use App\User;